 Depending on the hardware configuration and the Windows version, your printer may be Plug-and-Play (PnP) detected when connecting to the USB, parallel, or serial port interfaces.

-Recent Windows operating systems automatically detect the printer when it is connected via the USB interface.
+Recent Windows operating systems automatically detect the printer when it is connected through the USB interface.

 At this time, the printer drivers do not support serial port PnP installation.

-For PnP operations, the printer’s PC interface configuration for the parallel port must support and have bidirectional communications.
+For PnP operations, the printer’s PC interface configuration for the parallel port must support bidirectional communications and be connected.

 Access your Windows printer directory, then right-click the printer name and select